National 'Debt Free Justice' Campaign Launches To End Juvenile Fees And Fines

 A nationwide “Debt Free Justice” campaign was launched in 2021, with a critically important mission to end the harmful practice of saddling youth and families with court fees and fines, and the National Center for Youth Law is proud to stand among its leaders.

 With the unveiling of DebtFreeJustice.org, the campaign’s broad coalition of organizers are committed to encouraging lawmakers and advocates across the country to join the fight against these regressive court fees, which push youth and their families deeper into poverty and disproportionately impact communities of color.

 The website features tools, sample legislation, framing of the issue, and ways to get involved.
-Additionally, it will serve to educate policymakers and provide them with a road map for ending this punitive practice in their own jurisdictions.
-When youth are involved in the justice system, they can be charged thousands of dollars in fees and fines
+Additionally, it serves to educate policymakers and provide them with a road map for ending this punitive practice in their own jurisdictions.

 “The launch of this campaign is right on time because these fees and fines are devastating to families and communities,” said Michael Harris, an attorney and Senior Director of Legal Advocacy and Juvenile Justice at NCYL.

 NCYL has long been a leader in the fight to abolish harmful fees and fines.